MIC-DKFZ/semantic_segmentation/README.md

 # eg python validation.py --valdir="/../Semantic_Segmentation/logs/VOC2010_Context/hrnet/baseline__/2022-02-15_13-51-42"
 ````

 # Experiments

 ## Cityscapes

 The following experiments were performed under the following training settings and the reported results are for the Cityscapes validation set.
-Stochastic Gradient Descent(SGD) with *momentum = 0.9* and *weight decay = 0.0005* is used for optimization.
+*Stochastic Gradient Descent(SGD)* with *momentum = 0.9* and *weight decay = 0.0005* is used for optimization.
 The models are trained with an initial learning rate of 0.01 and a polynomial learning rate scheduler.
-These setting have established themselves as a kind of standard for cityscapes and are therefore also used here.
+These settings have established themselves as a kind of standard for cityscapes and are therefore also used here.
 Additionally, the batch size is set to 12 and the number of epochs to 400 (see [Defining the Baseline](#defining_the_baseline)).
 For data augmentation the images are randomly scaled to a range of [0.5, 2] and randomly cropped to a size of 1024x512 afterwards.
 Besides that, only random flipping and normalization is performed.
-By default the models are pretrained weights on ImageNet are used.
+By default the models are initialized using pretrained weights on ImageNet.
-If not specified, training is done on 2 GPUs (with a batch size of 6 per GPU) and each experiment is run 3 times.
+If not specified, training is done on 2 GPUs (with a batch size of 6 per GPU) and each experiment is rerun 3 times.
+Unless specified, training is performed on 2 GPUs (with a batch size of 6 per GPU) and each experiment was repeated 3 times.
-The *MS OCR* model is trained with two scales (*[0.5, 1.]*) during training and for inference a third (*[0.5, 1., 2]*) is added.
+The *MS OCR* model is trained with two scales (*[0.5, 1.]*) during training and for inference a third (*[0.5, 1., 2.]*) is added.
 Typically, both settings are evaluated in the following experiments.

 ### Time Complexity